River Surfing Safety | Complete Guide

 $49.95

 Leashlok Waist Surf Belt Overview and Use The go to quick release option for most river surfers.
-The Leashlok Leash Belt utilized your existing ankle leash and moves the attachment point to an easily accessible quick releasable waist belt.
-Add… Read More
+The Leashlok Leash Belt utilized your existing ankle leash and moves the attachment point to an easily accessible quick releasable waist belt. … Read More

 FOOT ENTRAPMENTS